-Food safety incidents and product recalls must be handled swiftly, transparently, and with full leadership oversight.
-BRCGS mandates that senior management is directly responsible for ensuring effective systems are in place to manage such events and protect consumers.
+Food safety incidents and product recalls must be managed quickly, transparently, and with full leadership oversight to protect consumers and the business.

 BRCGS for Storage & Distribution requires that products moved via cross-docking are traceable and controlled at all times, even when they are not held in storage for extended periods.